 Thursday/Friday/Saturday at 8:30 PM and Sunday at 4 PM - A Presentation of WOMEN IN MOTION

-BRYNNE BILLINGSLEY & ARTISTS present the trio Felt Shift, a meditation on the internal architecture of thought, weaving unpredictable patterns, crashing through space like waves against a shoreline, offering a possibility of endless images.
+BRYNNE BILLINGSLEY & ARTISTS presents the trio Felt Shift, a meditation on the internal architecture of thought, weaving unpredictable patterns and offering a possibility of endless images.
 The trio was choreographed by Billingsley with performers Jenny Campbell, Amy Larson, and Kristen Rizzuto to music by Tim Hecker.

 BRYNNE BILLINGSLEY & ARTISTS, a NYC-based contemporary dance company, creates movement landscapes that blend the visual appeal of an abstract painting with the visceral experience of a storm or a sunset.
 BB&A is interested in portraying the inevitability of change and its effect on nature, relationships, and form.
 On stage, on site, and in film, they create environmental works which invite audiences to experience dance as it mirrors the natural world.